 Pesticides commonly used on marijuana linked to Autism.

 A new study

-fetuses and children, even at low levels of exposure.
+even at low levels of exposure.

 The study found that women living within a mile of agricultural fields that are sprayed with pesticides were much more likely